Nicolas Isouard: Biography

 He moved to Paris, where he worked as a free composer and became friends with Rodolphe Kreutzer.
 The pair worked together on several operas, including Le Petit page, ou La Prison d'état (1800) and Flaminius à Corinthe (1801).
 Isouard adopted the pseudonym Nicolò (or Nicolò de Malte) and found rapid success in the field of opéra comique with Michel-Ange (1802) and L'Intrigue aux fenêtres (1805).
-He composed regularly for the Théâtre de l'Opéra-Comique, writing some thirty works for it.
+He composed regularly for the Théâtre de l'Opéra-Comique, writing some thirty works for the theatre.

 He composed masses, motets, cantatas, romances, and duos, along with over 45 operas.